 To avenge the treachery, Rahu tries to devour the sun or the moon from time to time, creating the darkness; but he is regularly prevented from doing so by Vajrapani.
 The latter has remained a terrible enemy of the evil demons since that time.

 For comparison : The churning of the wheel of tarotcard 10 >>

 From an allegorical point of view, the above four sections can be interpreted as steps 10 -12 of the 22 steps of the universal path.
 Section 9.2 begins with the earth element principle ie. (Elephant tramples the delicate flower).

-Tarot card 10 shows a scenario similar to section 2.
+Tarot card 10 [and 11: Mohini] shows a scenario similar to section 2.
 On the wheel turn gods and demons: The map thus corresponds to the whirling around the milk ocean and shows its end.
 The Serpent wound around the mountain means the ascending Kundalini Serpent,

 Tarot Card 11 shows the 'maiden' with the tamed lion of the lower self.